Esri/arcgis-pro-sdk-community-samples/Framework/Shortcuts/ReadMe.md

-## Shortcuts
+## Keyboard Shortcuts

 <!-- TODO: Write a brief abstract explaining this sample -->
-  This sample provides an overview of the Shortcuts framework.
+  This sample provides an overview of the Keyboard Shortcuts framework.
 Examples include: Global Accelerator, keyUp shortcut, conditional shortcut, Pane and DockPane shortcut via keyCommand.